 And feel free to download this pretty (and free ) printable planting calendar when you start the seeds! =)

-All you need is a plastic or glass container with lid.
+All you need is a plastic or glass container with a tight lid.
 Clear ones will make it easier to see through, but not required as the seeds don’t need light to send out roots.

 Sprinkle seeds in groups on the damp paper towel, close the lid, and make a note to yourself what type of seeds are where, especially when you have seeds that look identical, for example- broccoli, kale and cauliflower.

 Start checking on them the next day.
 If the seeds are really fresh, some will germinate in as little as 1 day!
-The fastest ones include everything in the cabbage family – bok choi, broccoli, kale, cauliflower etc, and lettuce.
+The fastest germinating seeds include everything in the cabbage family – bok choi, broccoli, kale, cauliflower etc, and lettuce.

 It is important to have pots and soil ready to go.